 As the patron of music she encourages people to be musicans, protects wandering minstrels, and helps melodies spread throughout the continent.

-As the patron of collecting she encourages people to have at least a private collection and also contribute to a group's collection.
+As the patron of collecting she encourages people to have at least a private collection, and perhaps also contribute to a group's collection.
 She watches over all institutions that protect collections: banks, museums, zoos, and merchant caravans.

 Maw Lute understands that weath is a popular type of collection.
 She values people's inalienable right to work to gain wealth.
 She opposes excessive taxation, greedy tyranny, and all slavery.
 But she offers no teachings or guidance about how to properly use wealth.